 In this post, we’re going to outline how you can design an effective onboarding process, including:

-When it comes to onboarding a new employee – like a recruiter, you only get one chance to make a first impression.
+When it comes to employee onboarding for a recruiter, you only get one chance to make a first impression.

 For starters, they are the face of your brand – A great recruiter will be interacting with hundreds – if not thousands – of job applicants every single month.
 They are the first interaction these applicants – and potential employees – will have with your brand.
 If they are not passionate about the company and knowledgeable about the positions they are recruiting for, this will reflect badly on your brand.